diablokitty/reading_notes/201_Reading_Notes_14b.md

-# Reading notes for day 14 of 201
+# Reading Notes for Day 14 of 201

 ## Special Topic: Psychological Safety